pyros-dev/catkin_pip/doc/third_party_ros_pure_python_workflow.rst

 An example of the ros/python hybrid workflow is the pyzmp package : https://github.com/asmodehn/pyzmp This is a pure python package, imported into ROS ecosystem as is, in a deb package so other ROS packages can depend on it.

+The thirdparty package release is not mandatory.
+If your package doesnt have to be distributed via ROS package system, having a simple pip package is enough. https://github.com/asmodehn/pyros-setup is an example of this : it is a simple pip package, that is retrieved and used only via pip. your package can use it as a dependency to access ROS modules.
+Although for more user interaction with ROS from pure python, you want to have a look at https://github.com/asmodehn/pyros itself (provided as a pip package)